jeremyfifty9/community-voices-interface/README.md

 # community-voices-interface
-Material interface design for Community Voices.
+Material design for Community Voices.
 This is in a separate repository during initial phases of development